wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 You may have noticed that there were no Geolocation fields in the Wazuh dashboard records for Suricata events.
 In Wazuh default configuration, Geolocation is only performed on fields ``data.srcip``, ``data.win.eventdata.ipAddress`` and ``data.aws.sourceIPAddress`` , while with Suricata events we would need to act on fields
 ``data.src_ip`` and ``data.dest_ip``.
 We are going to change our configuration to show more information from ``data.src_ip``:

 #.
-On the Wazuh manager, edit ``/usr/share/filebeat/module/wazuh/alerts/ingest/pipeline.json`` adding the new IP address field inside ``processors``, along the other Geolocation fields:
+On the Wazuh manager, edit ``/usr/share/filebeat/module/wazuh/alerts/ingest/pipeline.json`` adding the new IP address field inside ``processors``, along with the other Geolocation fields:

     .. code-block:: json